collocations.org

 VERBS

-be, feel, look, seem, sound | become, get, grow
+be, feel, look, seem, sound

-I think they''re starting to get suspicious.
+I think they're starting to get suspicious.

-remain | make sb
+make sb

 Something about her smile made him suspicious.

-deeply, extremely, highly, profoundly, very
+deeply, highly, particularly

 She remained deeply suspicious of computers.

-His voice grew faintly suspicious.
+His voice grew slightly suspicious.

-immediately, instantly | naturally
+immediately, instantly

 I have a naturally suspicious mind.